 - How I Relate to the World Around Me… Systematic or Adaptive?

-16 ePersonality© Reports
+16 ePersonality© Reports Generated

 Select the titles below to view samples of each one of our sixteen reports.
 Of particular importance, beyond reading the actual report, is to take note of how the four oppositional categories are scored on the bar graph.